Kjaerandsen/IG2NLP/parser/readme.md

     }
 ]
 '''

+It can be run by running the command 'go run autoRunner.go'

 This program writes the detected components to the same file in the form of JSON objects which can be used to compare.